Decatur County is named for Commodore Stephen Decatur, who was a distinguished naval office of the United States.

 Contractor: Cork & Ferrier

-Description: The building faces south and is a three story dark red colored brick and stone structure.
+Description: The building faces south and is a three story dark red colored brick, stone and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 Along the south front are six large columns rising from the second to third story.
 The entrance has a stone framed door.
 The first story has horizontal stone.
 The roof line is flat.

 Old County Courthouse – Oberlin